Best Honey for Cooking

 Wildflower Honey

-The ideal cooking honey.
+The most versatile cooking honey.
 Its complex multi-floral flavor adds depth to marinades, salad dressings, and glazes without being too assertive.
-Versatile enough for both savory and sweet applications.
-The go-to for stir-fries, roasted vegetables, and honey-mustard sauces.
+Works in both savory and sweet applications.
+The go-to for stir-fries, roasted vegetables, honey-mustard sauces, and glazed carrots.

 $8-$18 per jar

 Buy a large jar (2+ lbs) since cooking uses more honey than drizzling.
-Local wildflower adds regional character to your dishes.
+Local wildflower adds regional character to glazes and sauces.

 #2